-The instructor will provide a WhatsApp group for students to communicate with one another and the instructor.
+The instructor will provide a WhatsApp group for students to communicate with one another.
 Additionally, there will be a discussion forum on eClass for those who prefer to communicate there.
-Students who wish to schedule time for in-person or Zoom meetings and have questions can reach out via text or email to the instructor.
+Students who wish to schedule time for in-person or Zoom meetings and have questions can reach out via email to the instructor.
 The aim is to create an open and collaborative learning environment where students can engage with the course material and seek assistance when needed.